IIMacGyverII/weatherApihomework/README.md

-# Project Title: React Portfolio
+# Project Title: Weather API
 ## Description:
     Create a personal weather app using JavaScript, HTML and openweatherAPI.
 ## What did you learn?